gavytron/LifesLittleLab/content/course/guardians-of-the-heart/_index.md

 ---
-title: Guardians of the Heart - Building Your Defense Squad 🛡️
+title: Guardians of the Heart - Defeat the deadliest killer
 linkTitle: Guardians of the heart
-summary: "Early defense: The secret to a heart that beats longer."
+summary: "Early defense: the secret to preventing Heart Attacks and Strokes."
 date: '2023-09-16'
 type: book
 tags: